Interpretation of music in Zambia: texts in context 1

 Our father, who always goes while weeping / come and find us weeping

 Here the father stands for all of the relatives who lost someone and wept a lot in the time between the death and the Ipupo.
-The text refers to an Ipupo held after 9 months to a year after the death while this Ipupo like many others was held much later and was held to solve ishamo in the family.
+The text refers to an Ipupo held after nine months to a year after the death, while this Ipupo, like many others, was held much later and was intended to resolve ishamo in the family.
 Still, this song is brought because it is a typical Ipupo song.

 The fourth song